Man arrested in Burnsville after bullet grazes sleeping teen

 BURNSVILLE, Minn.
 (FOX 9) - Burnsville police say they arrested a man suspected of firing a gunshot that grazed the arm of a 17-year-old girl early Saturday morning.

-They then found the teenage girl who said she was grazed by a bullet while she was sleeping.

-Police investigators say they determined the bullet came from a shot fired in a neighboring apartment unit.
+Police say they determined the bullet came from a shot fired in a neighboring apartment unit.

 The girl was taken to the hospital with non-life-threatening injuries, and the man suspected of firing the gun is in custody, according to law enforcement.